WHAT IS SAFE HARBOR?

 Wagner’s large extended family has witnessed mental health issues up close and personal.
 They have experienced the dramatic mood swings of bipolar, the disembodied voices and delusions of schizophrenia, the black dog of depression, the spiral of alcoholism, the gripping fear of phobias, and the last resort of suicide attempts.
 Wagner entered the field of Integrative Mental Health to help a loved-one in psychiatric crisis.
 He chose to remain there when he discovered the tremendous unrealized potential of scientifically validated non-drug approaches.

 Previously, he was a marketing executive in the high-tech industry, president of an environmental nonprofit and an independent consultant.
-He has an extensive professional background in communications, and he holds a BS and an MBA.
+He has an extensive professional background in communications, and holds a BS and an MBA.

 In November of 2016 he joined Safe Harbor as Executive Director.
 He lives with his family on a small farm outside of Ann Arbor, Michigan.